 - Kogan Insurance

 - Australian Seniors

-Speaking of how often you drive, you may have noticed that some car insurers are currently offering Covid-19 related discounts.
+Speaking of how often you drive, you may have noticed that some car insurance providers are currently offering Covid-19 related discounts.
 Typically, these are for customers who are using their car less as a result of the pandemic.
-However, if your insurer hasn’t yet offered you money off, then you might want to consider asking for a discount.
+However, if yours hasn’t yet offered you money off, then you might want to consider asking for a discount.